 Another saccharine time of year, Valentine’s Day, is when customers are on the hunt for something sweet for their sweetheart.
 The National Retail Federation cited a total of $1.5 billion spent on candy alone for February of 2011.
 Easter also tops off the list for the candy-loving time of the year with $2 billion spent in 2012 on treats including chocolate eggs and jelly beans.
 Capture the attention and palates of your sweet seeking customers with house-made sweets and pastry perfect tarts, bakery fresh cakes, cupcakes, pies and cookies with captivating displays.

-How to Use Display Cases to Promote Holiday Treats and Sweets in Your Restaurant
+Display Cases to Promote Holiday Treats and Sweets

 When the department stores Bloomingdales or Barney’s decorate their window displays for the holidays in New York City, everyone takes notice.
 These retail operators have fully realized how to play to their customers' fantasies.
 Their displays entice and attract customers, many of whom may not have really intended on shopping that day.
 Your restaurant has the same power to inspire a captive audience with pie stands, tiered display stands, cake stands and bakery display cases.